erbsland-dev/.github/CONTRIBUTING.md

 * List *every* change of your commit, group the changes where possible.
 * If you do extensive changes, split them into multiple small commits.

+## Legal

+### Licensing of Contributions

+All contributions must be made under the same license as the project.

+### Copyright Notice for Contributions

+By contributing to this project, you agree to license your contributions under the same terms as the existing copyright and license.
+Your contributions will be incorporated into the existing copyrighted material without separate copyright attribution.
+This does not affect your rights to use your own contributions for any other purpose, including licensing them under different terms.